 This is another way you can make money as a student in Kenya.
 If you are good at something, then why not become a tutor?

-You can be an English or Maths tutor if you want to make serious cash, but I recommend that you take it easy and start with subjects like Biology, Chemistry, etc., since they are easier to handle.
+You can be an English or Maths tutor if you want to make serious cash, but I recommend that you take it easy and start with subjects like Biology, Chemistry, etc. since they are easier to handle.

-Once you get a few students, you can charge a certain fee for your services and increase the amount depending on the number of students.
+Once you get a few students, you can charge a specific fee for your services and increase the amount depending on the number of students.
 This is one way how to make money as a student in Kenya.

 6. Starting a Startup business

-These days, anyone can start their own business as a student in Kenya.
+Nowadays, anyone can start their own business as a student in Kenya.

 You should not be afraid to think outside the box because if you feel like other people, you are not making the most of your potential.